SeanKilleen/seankilleen.github.io/_posts/2018-08-21-vscode-tip-watch-files.markdown

 * In VS Code, ppen the Command Bar (for me, `CTRL + Shift + P` does this)
 * Type `Workspace Settings` or similar and then select `Preferences: Open Workspace Settings`
 * In the settings, add a section for `logViewer.watch` that defines some titles and patterns for files that you'd like to watch.
 Below is an example of watching two separate files on different servers.
-I add the below and save my preferences
+I add the below and save my preferences:

 ```json
 {